Aircloak/aircloak/air/docs/content/ops/upgrade/1804_privacy_policy.md

 The new default version is:

 ```
-Aircloak Insights collects data about your usage and queries for security and forensic reasons.
+Aircloak Insights collects data about your usage of the Aircloak Insights system, as well as the queries you run.
+In part this is done for security and forensic reasons.
 This privacy policy outlines what data is collected as well as your rights and who you should
 reach out to if you have questions or concerns.